 I get it.
-You just want to enjoy your movies and TV shows without some jerk ruining the ending.
-Social media and instant messaging have made it nearly impossible to avoid spoilers.
+You just want to watch your movies and TV shows in peace without some jerk spoiling the ending.
+Social media and instant messaging have made that nearly impossible.

-So, let’s dive in.
-How do we keep those spoilers at bay?
+So, how do we keep those spoilers at bay?

 What is a spoiler?
 It’s any piece of information that reveals key plot points or twists before you’ve had a chance to experience it yourself.
-In today’s digital age, they’re everywhere.
+They’re everywhere, in casual conversations, on social media, even in poorly timed trailers.
+You can’t escape them.

 Social media, news sites, even casual conversations can be rife with spoilers.

 Some people argue that if you don’t want to be spoiled, you should just avoid the internet.
-But let’s be real, that’s not practical.
-We live in a connected world, and avoiding all online interaction is nearly impossible.
+But that’s unrealistic.
+We live in a connected world.
+Avoiding all online interaction?
+Nearly impossible.
+You’d have to go completely offline, no social media, no group chats, no news feeds, nothing, and most of us just can’t do that.

 Unintentional spoilers occur when someone doesn’t realize the information they’re sharing is a spoiler.